Doctorate in Materials Science and Engineering

 - Over 21,000 citations in 2019 to journal publications authored by MSE faculty

 - 34 patents filed in 2019

 Distinguished University and Charles T. and Ruth M. Bach Professor

 The city of Philadelphia and the surrounding metro area are home to multiple industrial research and production facilities that attract advanced materials science and engineering talent.
 Learn more.

 Curriculum and Requirements

-Both in research and in curriculum, the Drexel civil engineering PhD program emphasizes a combination of fundamentals with topical specialization and interdisciplinary training.
+Both in research and in curriculum, the Drexel material science and engineering PhD program emphasizes a combination of fundamentals with topical specialization and interdisciplinary training.

 At least 90 credits are required for the PhD degree.
 You will choose a doctoral thesis topic after consultation with the faculty early in the program.
 An oral thesis presentation and defense are scheduled at the completion of the thesis work.

 The 90 credits consist of the 45 credits taken for an MS degree plus 45 additional credits for the PhD degree.
 Of the 45 additional credits for the PhD degree, 18 must be from regular course work (exclusive of independent study and research credits).
 The remaining 27 credits may consist of research, independent study, or additional advanced course work consistent with the approved plan of study.